East Carolina vs. Charleston Southern NCAA Football Odds, Plays and Insights | September 25, 2021

-The East Carolina Pirates (1-2) are heavily favored by 27.5 points against the FCS Charleston Southern Buccaneers on Saturday, September 25, 2021 at Bagwell Field at Dowdy-Ficklen Stadium.
-The contest has a point total of 55.5.
+The East Carolina Pirates (1-2) host the FCS Charleston Southern Buccaneers on Saturday, September 25, 2021 at Bagwell Field at Dowdy-Ficklen Stadium.
+The Pirates are heavily favored by 26 points in the game.
+A 60-point over/under is set for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.